 Everybody has to eat.
 Luckily, New Haven offers lots of great choices, both off and on campus.

-Among foodies, the city is best known for its thin-crust, wood-fired pizza (locally known as “apizza”), available at several rival establishments in town.
-Beyond pizza, there’s an extraordinary array of award-winning restaurants in walking distance of campus that serve cuisine from around the world.
-If you prefer to cook your own meals, there are supermarkets and gourmet groceries as well as farmers’ markets year-round.
+Among foodies, the city is best known for its thin-crust, wood-fired New Haven-style pizza (locally known as “apizza,” pronounced “abeetz”), available at several old school and new school establishments in town.
+Beyond pizza, there’s an extraordinary array of award-winning restaurants in walking distance of campus and in popular grad student neighborhoods serving cuisine from around the world.
+If you prefer to cook your own meals, there are local supermarkets and gourmet groceries as well as farmers’ markets year-round.
 Are you in a hurry?
 Stop by one of the food trucks.
-If you’re looking for something comforting and simple, like a salad, soup or a sandwich, you’re only a short walk from a cafe, and there area dozens of coffee and tea shops, too.
+If you’re looking for something comforting and simple, like a salad, soup, noodles or a sandwich, you’re only a short walk from a cafe, and there are dozens of coffee and tea shops, too.

 - Yale Hospitality sells Graduate Lunch Meal Plans to use at on-campus retail lunch facilities and coffee shops.
 Yale has options for people who are omnivorous, vegetarian/vegan, and kosher, with an emphasis on organic, local, and sustainable foods.

-- Eli Bucks is a points plan that eliminates the need to carry cash and provides discounted campus dining at the Medical School Cafe, Yale Science Building, Bass Library Thain Cafe, School of Management Cafe, and many other locations.
+- Eli Bucks is a points plan that eliminates the need to carry cash and provides discounted campus dining at the Medical School Cafe, Steep Café at Yale Science Building, Bass Library Thain Cafe, School of Management Cafe, and many other locations.

-- Note: access to Yale College dining halls is limited to those who are accompanied by someone with access to that undergraduate college.
+- Note: access to Yale College dining halls is not automatically granted to graduate students with meal or points plans, and is available only to those who are accompanied by someone with access to that undergraduate college.

-- The McDougal Graduate Student Center, which is open year-round at 135 Prospect Street, offers free coffee, tea and water - just remember to bring your own mug (BYOM).
+- The McDougal Graduate Student Center, which is open year-round at 135 Prospect Street, offers free coffee, tea and chilled water - just remember to bring your own mug (BYOM) or water bottle to fill up whenever the Center is open.
 Many graduate students eat their lunches, brought from home or purchased from the food carts nearby, inside the air-conditioned McDougal Graduate Student Center or at one of its outdoor spaces.
+The Center coffee lounge has a microwave for your use.

 Food Shopping/Grocery Stores

-- The Yale Weekend Daytime Blue Line Shuttle goes to Super Stop & Shop on Whalley Avenue hourly.
+- The Yale Weekend Daytime Blue Line Shuttle goes to Super Stop & Shop on Whalley Avenue & Elm City Market on Chapel Street hourly.

 - Peapod by Stop & Shop offers home grocery delivery service on your schedule.